-The next day he went to Derby, then to Southbury, where he spent the Sabbath; and speaks of some spiritual comfort; but complains much of unfixedness, and wanderings of mind in religion.
+The next day he went to Derby, then to Southbury, where he spent the Sabbath; and speaks of some spiritual comfort; but complains much of un-

 Sept.
 19. I felt serious, kind, and tender, towards all mankind, and longed that holiness might flourish on earth.